limistah/aleemisiaka.com/content/posts/send-message-from-service-worker-broadcastchannel.md

 }) // highlight-line What we are trying to do
 ```

-Here, the self variable `self` is a reserved keyword in a service worker context.
-It references the global scope of the current worker execution scope and has some interesting properties.
-It serves as the window of a browser JavaScript context.

-In the above snippet, all the clients that run the service worker are loaded, then the ``.postMessage` is called to send messages directly to the original javascript runtime of the service worker.

 Sometimes, the `clients.matchAll` method will return an empty list, meaning that there are no clients for the current service worker, which is not true!

 ```js